golanlevin/p5.plotSvg/examples/plotSvg_hello_animating/README.md

 # plotSvg_hello_animating Example

-The `plotSvg_hello2` example shows basic use of the p5.plotSvg library, for a p5.js sketch in the familiar "animating/looping" mode, with both `setup()` and `draw()` functions.
+The `plotSvg_hello_animating ` example shows basic use of the p5.plotSvg library, for a p5.js sketch in the familiar "animating/looping" mode, which uses both `setup()` and `draw()` functions.
 Note that the global boolean variable `bDoExportSvg` is used as a latch to export an SVG file only when the user presses the `s` key.

 ![plotSvg_hello_animating.png](plotSvg_hello_animating.png)